raghavmecheri/InterviewPrep/InterviewNotes.md

 	- Postfix Expression: Post order

 - Constructing an expression tree from a postfix expression:
-	- As you read operators, make them into their own trees and push them onto the stack
+	- As you read operands, make them into their own trees and push them onto the stack
-	- When you encounter an operand, pop twice, first pop -> right, second pop -> left, operand -> root.
+	- When you encounter an operator, pop twice, first pop -> right, second pop -> left, operator -> root.
 Then, push this newly constructed tree onto the stack again
 	- Continue this process until either the stack is empty, and the expression has been traversed.
 		- If either the Stack has nothing when it needs to have something, or if it's not empty at the end of the expression, then the expression is invalid